dnmfarrell/perltricks-static/content/article/what-s-new-on-cpan---june-2015.md

       "bonusly",
       "zendesk",
       "old_site"
+   ],
+   "title" : "What's new on CPAN - June 2015",
+   "description" : "Our monthly curated guide to CPAN's newest modules", "draft" : false,
+   "authors" : [
+      "David Farrell"
    ]
 }

 Welcome to "What's new on CPAN", a curated look at last month's new CPAN uploads for your reading and programming pleasure.
 Enjoy!